dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

       // The x and y parameters place the center of the rectangle.
       DrawableShape rect = DrawableShape.createRectangle(x, y, width, height);

-  #.
-Edit the rectangle to be a square with the lower left corner at (1,1) and upper right corner is (5,5).
+  5. Edit the rectangle to be a square with the lower left corner at (1,1) and upper right corner at (5,5).
+Note that the x and y represent the center of the rectangle, not the upper left corner.
   #.
 Create a PlotFrame and add the square.
   #.
 Set the PlotFrame's preferred min and max x and y so that the square is in the middle of the plot frame.
   #.
 On the PlotFrame draw a circle centered at each of the lattice points contained in the square.
 (There should be a total of 25 circles.)